thalient-ai/zotero-scripts/README.md

 ## Features

 - **Autocomplete Field Selection**: Start typing the name of the field you want to edit, and the script provides a list of matching fields for you to choose from.
+If multiple matches are found, the script prompts you to select the correct field.
 - **Regular Expression Search**: Use full regular expressions to search for patterns within field values, allowing for advanced search capabilities.
+Wildcards (`*`) and special character escaping (`\`) are supported.
 - **Case-Insensitive Matching**: The search functionality is case-insensitive, making it easier to find the records you want to edit.
-- **Preview Changes**: Before applying changes, the script shows a preview of the old and new values for one of the matching records, allowing you to confirm the bulk edit.
+- **Preview Changes**: Before applying changes, the script shows a preview of the old and new values for the first matching record, allowing you to confirm the bulk edit.
-- **Bulk Processing**: Edits are applied to all selected items that match the search criteria.
+- **Bulk Processing**: Edits are applied to all selected items, items in the current collection, or items in a saved search that match the search criteria.

 ## Back Up